- DOB November 17, 1988

 Eric Lichaj fits the role of outside back to a tee.
 He's quick up and down the flanks, adept at crossing, and strong as a one-on-one defender—traits that helped him win a starting spot in the English Premier League and appear for the United States national team at 21.
 Lichaj also uses his impressively long throw-in as a potent weapon.

 Lichaj's fortunes on the U.S. team, however, seem to be heading in a different direction.
-Bob Bradley capped him against Colombia in 2010—a game that also saw Brek Shea's first appearance—and Lichaj became the coach's first-choice left back during the later stages of the 2011 Gold Cup.
-Jurgen Klinsmann, on the other hand, seems to prefer Fabian Johnson (understandably) and Edgar Castillo (less so).
-The Villa defender is still young and the book isn't closed on his national team career, but he's clearly slipping down the depth chart despite solid performances in England.
-If he's going to be a big part of World Cup qualifying, he'll need to get more game time and impress his German boss.—NOAH DAVIS
+Bob Bradley capped him against Colombia in 2010 and Lichaj became the coach's first-choice left back during the later stages of the 2011 Gold Cup.
+Jurgen Klinsmann, on the other hand, others and didn't give Lichaj his first camp invite till November of 2013 and his only caps were late appearances against Scotland and Austria.
+Lichai apparently didn't show enough to warrant a look in 2014 before Klinsmann picked the team that went to Brazil but Lichai will be 29 at the 2018 World Cup so the book isn't closed on his national team career, but he's clearly slipping down the depth chart despite solid performances in England.
+If he's going to be a big part of this World Cup cycle, he'll need to get more game time and impress his German boss.—NOAH DAVIS

 Klinsmann on Lichaj: